syncfusion-content/javascript-docs/js/Grid/Editing.md

 ## Column Validation

-[Validate](http://help.syncfusion.com/js/api/ejgrid#members:columns-validationrules "Validate") the value of the edited or added record cell before the values are saved.
+We can validate the value of the added or edited record cell before saving.

 The below validation script files are needed when editing is enabled with validation.

- jquery.validate.min.js
+1. jquery.validate.min.js
- jquery.validate.unobtrusive.min.js
+2. jquery.validate.unobtrusive.min.js

 ### Jquery Validation